 Some counselors will also be available on a walk-in basis for quick questions you may have in connection with the career fair itself.

-Only law firms that have a non-discrimination policy that includes sexual orientation are eligible to recruit at the Career Fair.
+Only law firms that have a non-discrimination policy that includes sexual orientation and gender identity/expression are eligible to recruit at the Career Fair.

 Membership in the National LGBT Bar Association is open to all lawyers, legal professionals, law students and other individuals in the legal profession without regard to age, race, religion, gender, color, national origin, ancestry, disability, political affiliation, sexual orientation or gender identity or expression.